-Cesvi works all over the world to protect human rights and support the most vulnerable populations in achieving their own aspirations, and to ensure the sustainable development.
+Cesvi operates worldwide to support the most vulnerable populations in promoting human rights and achieving their ambitions, for sustainable development.

-We believe that the respect of human rights can contribute to the wellbeing of anybody on the planet, our common home to be preserved.
+Cesvi believes that the recognition of human rights contributes to the wellbeing of everyone on the planet, a shared home to be safeguarded.